-HIEC is a global transformational executive search firm founded in 2007, focused on hiring transformational Board, CEO, and senior-level executives globally for our digital focussed clients.
+HIEC is a global transformational executive search firm founded in 2007, focused on hiring transformational board, CEO, and senior-level executives globally for our digital focused clients.
 The firm operates across 13 offices in North America, Europe, Middle East, and Asia Pacific.

 Leadership Appointments Rising at Recruiting Firms

 Top leadership appointments, of men and women, have been gaining traction at executive search firms over the past year.
 Here’s a look at several examples taken from the Hunt Scanlon Media archives: